mclairewrazej-goatgirl/Ultra-Training-App/UPDATES.md

+**Updates to make 2026-08-01**

+-add field so you can add race website link in race tab

 **Updates to make 2026-07-30**

 -have a way to add notifications on when to register for upcoming races that pop up in the calendar